Discipleship Encyclopedia

 – John MacArthur, An Introduction to Lordship Salvation, Grace to You

 To be clear, the Bible never teaches that reciting a religious “sinner’s prayer” will get you into heaven.
-We also acknowledge that genuine faith will always be accompanied by outward works (James 2:22-24), be following Christ (John 10:27).
+We also acknowledge that genuine faith will always be accompanied by outward works (James 2:22-24), and following Christ (John 10:27).
 Further, we agree that the sinner must acknowledge the Lordship of Christ in order to be saved (Rom.
 10:9), and this will result in a change in their life.
 However, we must be careful not to err in presenting the tests of discipleship as a “high bar” for sinners seeking the Savior.
 Part of this is rightly dividing the word of truth when it comes to the tests of discipleship, and being careful in how we present it.
 Works are the manifestation of faith in our life, not the condition for justification!
 Paul is abundantly clear: “Therefore we conclude that a man is justified by faith without the deeds of the law” (Rom.
 3:28).12

 1. Brian Reynolds makes a good point in his apologetic book Lordship Salvation and the Assurance of the Believer.
 He says that we are to expect low yield in evangelism.
 Just look at the parable of the Sower (Matt.
 13).
 Out of four casts of the seed, only 25% falls in the good ground.
 And even then, only a few produce an hundred-fold, the others sixty-fold or thirty-fold.
 The problem is that new converts do not have deliverance from sin, or lack good teaching and shepherding.
 But don’t blame the seed!
 Don’t modify the seed!
 This is a grievous mistake.